monodozer/vl53l4cd-micropython-rp2350/README.md

 # vl53l4cd-micropython-rp2350
-i build a vl53l4cd distancesensor liblrary for micropython.
+i build a vl53l4cd distancesensor library for micropython.

 library is vl53l4cd.py
 and a check test.py